Featured Artist interview with painter and mixed media artist Paul Leibow – February 2019

 Very graphic elements.
 I’m in the middle of a few series with repurposed characters derived from abstracting vintage cartoons while paring them down from ideas around the #MeToo movement, and the human flow of immigration.
 No one really creates in a vacuum.

-Also, photographer James Leynse and I are exhibiting together in a two person show Red Carpet Hides Beneath Our Desires opening March 9th at the Edward Williams Gallery, Farleigh Dickinson University.
+Also, photographer James Leynse and I are exhibiting together in a two person show Red Carpet Hides Beneath Our Desires opening March 9th at the Edward Williams Gallery, Fairleigh Dickinson University.

 What inspires you, or where do you find inspiration to make your art?